-Read about life at Sumburgh Head, not just for the Light Keepers, but their whole family The Smiddy, or Smithy, was once a warm industrious place where Lightkeepers would repair or make equipment required to ensure the smooth operation of the Lighthouse.
+Read about life at Sumburgh Head, not just for the Light Keepers, but their whole family (image by Frank Bradford) The Smiddy, or Smithy, was once a warm industrious place where Lightkeepers would repair or make equipment required to ensure the smooth operation of the Lighthouse.
 Horseshoes for the horse which was stabled next door and used to pull cartloads of supplies up the hill were made here.

 As you enter the Smiddy, the low lighting and sounds of clinking metal, cooling iron and men at work rekindles the atmosphere of the room.
 Although no longer used as a Smiddy, this area does tell the stories of the men, women and children who lived at Sumburgh Head when Lightkeepers were responsible for the operation of the light and the safety of mariners.
 An alternative 'family album' in the centre of the room contains images and stories from many of the men who worked as Lighthouse Keepers - these all form the 'family' of Sumburgh Head.